BasicsLogin & Analysis Types

 BACKGROUND COLOR adjusts the background of the radar.

-CLEAR ALL will remove selections on Quick Highlights, Trend Graph, Center of Gravity & Distribution Area, Cluster Trend, SWOT, Drawing on Radar, custom zoom and cluster size and return to default.
+CLEAR ALL will remove selections on Quick Highlight, Trend Graph, Center of Gravity & Distribution Area, Cluster Trend, SWOT, Drawing on Radar, and custom zoom and cluster size will return to default.
 Areas, Filters, Pins, Comments, and Text Plots will not be removed.

 Contour Splits: Adjust the XY splits to increase or decrease the steps of the contour regions.
 The higher the number the sharper the regions.

 Contour Range Threshold: Determines the % of documents in the data set that will be incorporated into contour regions, based on distance from the center of the radar.